Idaho Elk & Hunting Seasons Information and Regulations, 2022 – 2023

 *Idaho has highly specific Units that determine when you are able to hunt which animals.
 For a comprehensive list of details and regulations that includes location specific-dates, as well as additional useful hunt information, check out the elk section of the Idaho Fish and Game Department Big Game page.

 Elk hunting in Idaho is very complex.
-Not only are there specific seasons based on location, each location has separate dates and regulations for methods of take.
+Not only are there specific seasons based on location, but each location also has separate dates and regulations for methods of take.
 Additionally, there is an A tag and a B tag for most locations, and a hunter can only choose one location and one tag.
 Generally, A tags are better if you are interested in archery (but not crossbows), and B tags are better for rifles.
-Some areas do not have B tags available so make sure to check with Idaho Fish and Game department at the link above.
+Some areas do not have B tags available so make sure to check with Idaho Fish and Game Department at the link above.

 Pronghorn Season in Idaho